Null

 Duty to Notify Patients, Regulators, and Business Partners

-Following a cyber incident, including a data breach, organizations may have a legal duty to report the incident, depending on the nature of the incident and/or the type of data that was potentially compromised.
-Such duty may be based on contractual requirements, state law, or federal law.
-Healthcare organizations that are considered a "covered entity" under the HIPAA, as well as their business associates, will be required to report certain cyber incidents to the Office of Civil Rights (OCR) pursuant to HIPAA.
+Healthcare organizations that are considered a "covered entity" under the Health Insurance Portability and Accountability Act (HIPAA), as well as their "business associates," are required to report certain cyber incidents to the Office of Civil Rights (OCR) pursuant to HIPAA.
 Under the HIPAA Security Rule, a ransomware attack is considered a "security incident."
-Once the ransomware is detected, the covered entity or business associate must initiate its security incident, response, and reporting procedures.
-For those organizations governed by the Securities and Exchange Commission, a new rule promulgated on December 15, 2023, requires domestic public companies to report material cybersecurity incidents on Form 8-K within four business days of discovery (with limited exceptions).
+Once the ransomware is detected, the covered entity or business associate must initiate its security incident and response and reporting procedures.

 Organizations may also have a duty under state law to notify affected individuals and/or regulatory authorities of a breach of PII and PHI.
 Organizations must comply with the notification laws of the states in which the affected individuals reside, which may have different definitions of what constitutes PII, as well as different notification requirements.
 Organizations may also have contractual obligations to notify certain business partners in the event of a data breach.
-The decision of whether to notify, who to notify, and how to notify often requires complex legal analysis.
-Therefore, it is strongly recommended that organizations consult with legal counsel prior to sending out any notifications.
-Notifying improperly could have negative consequences for an organization, including an increased likelihood of class actions, regulatory actions, and regulatory fines.
-Furthermore, consulting with a legal counsel experienced in handling data breach matters can help organizations better respond to the numerous inquiries they are likely to receive following the breach notification.
-Finally, having the proper incident response plan in place, which includes breach counsel and other incident response vendors, can help the affected organization become more resilient.

 Post-Breach Regulatory Investigations and Class Action Litigation